comunica/Article-ISWC2018-Resource/content/introduction.md

 It is a highly modular meta engine for federated SPARQL query evaluation over heterogeneous interfaces, including TPF interfaces, SPARQL endpoints, and data dumps.
-Comunica aims to serve as a flexible research platform for experimenting with new Linked Data querying and publication techniques.
+Comunica aims to serve as a flexible research platform for designing, implementing, and evaluating new and existing Linked Data querying and publication techniques.

 Comunica differs from existing query processors on different levels:

-1. The **modularity** of the Comunica meta query engine allows for easy _extensions_ and _customization_ of algorithms and functionality.
+1. The **modularity** of the Comunica meta query engine allows for _extensions_ and _customization_ of algorithms and functionality.
 Users can build and fine-tune a concrete engine by wiring the required modules through an RDF configuration document.
 By publishing this document,